-The Colts Neck Reformed Church (CNRC) supports a number of mission partners throughout the world through the Reformed Church in America and other organizations.
+The Colts Neck Reformed Church (CNRC) supports a number of mission partners throughout the world through the Reformed Church in America (RCA) and other organizations.
 Listed below are countries in which partners we support directly are serving, along with the details about their work.
 Also listed are programs strongly affiliated with the RCA.

 India - CNRC partners with Mission Partners India (MPI) in many ministries including women's ministries, livestock aid and small business development.
 The Church of South India is comprised of more than 4 million members, most of whom are Dalits (people previously referred to as the untouchables").
 As a mission partner, MPI builds bridges between the Church of South India, RCA churches, businesses, and individuals to provide programs and services that equip and empower the Dalits, many of whom are unemployed or living below the poverty level.
 They focus on developing programs in education, micro-enterprise, skills training, and job creation, and promoting a culture of mutual respect.
 Our mission partner has been working in India since 2004.
 She previously served in Bosnia and Croatia, training refugees in micro-enterprise projects.
 Devotionals: God Guides, written by a mission partner, helps us to listen to God for his guidance.
 The God Guides book is a compilation of M.G.'s journal entries written while serving as a mission partner.
 She shares her practice of having a quiet time which focuses on listening to God for his guidance.
 The book can be used as a daily devotional or for group Bible Studies.
 All proceeds from the sale of the book go to help support a school the M.G. established for poor children, many of whom were street children.